Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Gradient Structures: Discrete and Continuous

-In this section, we introduce the tilt-independent gradient structure, which we will study in this manuscript and is one of the main contributions of this article.
+In this section, we introduce the tilt-independent gradient structure encoding the flux-force relationship~\eqref{eq:flux-force-SG}, which we will study in this manuscript and is one of the main contributions of this article.
 The gist of this structure is that the dual dissipation potential does not depend on potentials $V^h$ and $W^h$ and more importantly also does not degenerate for small diffusivity $\epsilon\ll 1$.

 Based on the cell formula~\eqref{eq:def:cell-problem}, the Scharfetter--Gummel flux in~\eqref{eq:SG-flux} was recast as a kinetic relation for a general force $\xi^h\in\calB(\Sigma^h)$ in~\cite[(2.23)]{schlichting2022scharfetter}, for which we can derive a suitable dual dissipation potential $\calR_{\epsilon,h}^*$.
 For doing so, we notice that along a solution of the scheme, we have the force